-I get questions quite often from people about becoming owner-operators, especially (ironically enough) since the economy has slowed and fuel prices have dropped.
-I figured since this guy sounds rather intelligent, opportunistic, and ambitious, I thought I'd share this with you guys.
+I get questions quite often from people about becoming owner operators, especially (ironically enough) since the economy has slowed and fuel prices have dropped.
+I figured since this guy sounds rather intelligent, opportunistic, and ambitious, I thought I'd share this one with you guys.

 Email I received:

 Brett, after reading through your website I see that your primary focus is on new drivers.
 However, due to your experience and exposure and your obvious communication skills, I'm betting you can give me some insight - and perhaps some contacts - that will allow me to take "the next step" into the owner/operator world.

 I've been trucking over-the-road (this time) since 1998, have nearly 2 million miles behind me as a company driver (3 companies), and I want to get into my own truck.
 As you rightfully point out on your website, most of a trucker's world is an isolated one, and that includes being isolated from other drivers.
 I got real tired of the filth on the CB very early-on and I spend maximum time in my truck taking college classes, reading and blogging politics.
 Thus, I actually know little about the entirety of the trucking industry.